-The first thing is active noise cancellation (ANC), which works fantastically.
+The most impressive feature is active noise cancellation (ANC), which works fantastically.
 However, as a cyclist, you are probably more excited about the Transparency mode.
 It helps you hear the ambient sound without taking your earbuds off.

 See more of the best noise cancelling earbuds with transparency mode.

-They come with IPX4 water-resistance rating, which is more than enough to protect them from sweat.
+They come with an IPX4 sweat-resistant rating, which is more than enough to protect them from sweat.

 Most Affordable Headphones for Cycling